Pros & Cons of Caffeine-Free Tea

 While caffeine isn’t as addictive as some illegal drugs, it certainly is addictive both physically and psychologically as demonstrated from the withdrawal effects it can have on the body.
 One way to combat this is by ridding yourself of caffeine dependency by not drinking caffeine everyday.
 Try it out for a few days and perhaps you’ll find that you’ll be just fine without caffeine.

-In summary, 100-200 mg caffeine (1-2 cups of coffee) may be beneficial for boosting metabolism, increasing athletic performance, and potentially promoting cardiovascular health.
-Most of the negative side effects are only caused by excessive consumption of caffeine (400 mg+).
+In summary, 100-200 mg caffeine per day (1-2 cups of coffee) may be beneficial and most of the negative side effects are only caused by excessive consumption of caffeine (400 mg+).

 So you don’t have to feel bad about drinking coffee (as long as it’s not loaded with refined sugar)!
 The key is to have balance and moderation.
 Just listen to your body and see how you feel.